rwpogge/AstroCoffee/README.md

 ## Overview

-This repository contains the CGI scripts for running OSU AstroCoffee.
-These are written in python and perl.
-Two Jupyter notebooks used for code and RSS feed testing are included.
+This repository contains CGI scripts written in perl and python used for running OSU AstroCoffee, and two Jupyter notebooks used for code development and RSS feed testing.

 ## AstroCoffee Web Forms

-The arXiv posts new papers 5 days a week (Sunday through Thursday) at 8pm Eastern Time.
-In addition to the email announcement and web pages at [arxiv.org](http://arxiv.org), they also generate an RSS web feed listing all of the astro-ph papers in XML format.
+arXiv posts new astrophysics papers on astro-ph 5 days a week (Sunday through Thursday) at 8pm Eastern Time.
+In addition to the email announcement and web pages at [arxiv.org](http://arxiv.org), they also generate an RSS web feed with the most recent posting.
 For astro-ph, the RSS feed URL is `arxiv.org/rss/astro-ph`.

 The AstroCoffee CGI scripts work in 3 steps:

 ### `grind.py`

-This python program reads the current RSS feed, creates a local digest used by subsequent steps, and creates and displays a paper selection web form.
+This python script reads the current RSS feed, creates a local digest used by subsequent steps, and creates and displays a paper selection web form titled "The Daily Grind".
+This script uses the python `requests` and `BeautifulSoup` modules for RSS feed retrieval and parsing.

+The selection web form lists all papers from that day sorted into new papers, cross-listings, and replacement posting as a checkbox selection form.
+Two textbox entry widgets following the current paper
+selection: one to allow the user to add links to previous arXiv papers not in the current feed, and a second to add links to non-arXiv papers (e.g., from journals or press releases).

-When a user clicks on "Submit" on the web form, it triggers the next script..
+When the user clicks on the `Submit Choices` button at the bottom of the selection form, it triggers the next script..

 ### `brew.pl`

-This perl script processes the selections from the "grind" webform, showing the selections, and asking the user to confirm or go back.
+This perl script processes the data from the "grind" webform, displays the selections as links to the arXiv abstract pages for each paper, and then asks the user to review their selections and either commit or go back.

-If the selections are confirmed, it triggers the final script...
+If the user clicks on the `Commit` button, it triggers the final script...

 ### `pour.pl`